dwuab/WEScall/README.md

 Occasionally, a job has finished, but it takes a long time for the outputs it generated to be synchronized to other computing nodes.
 In this case, the master job will be informed by the cluster scheduler that the job has been finished but unable to detect the expected output files.
-For example, if you see the following in the log:
+For example, if you see sentences like the following in the log file:
 ```
 Waiting at most 600 seconds for missing files.
 MissingOutputException in line 191 of /opt/software/WEScall/pipelines/LDRefine/Snakefile.beagle.WES: